gpduck/gpduck.github.io/_posts/2011-10-12-configuring-icinga-classic-for-active-directory-authentication-via-iwa.markdown

 ###Configure Apache to use Kerberos###

 Edit your icinga.conf apache file (mine is at /etc/httpd/conf.d/icinga.conf).
 You need to add the [kerberos authorization module][modauthkerb] and then configure the Icinga directories to use it for authentication.
-Here is my icinga.conf with the changes <span class="highlight-add">highlighted</span>:
+Here is my icinga.conf with the changes marked with ## CD:

 {% highlight apacheconf %}
 # SAMPLE CONFIG SNIPPETS FOR APACHE WEB SERVER